We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 So many reasons!
-Foreplay triggers physiological and physical responses that make sexual activity enjoyable and even possible.
+Foreplay triggers physiological and physical responses that make the sexual activity enjoyable and even possible.

 Yes, foreplay feels good, but it goes deeper than that.
 Engaging in foreplay helps build emotional intimacy that can make you and your partner feel more connected in and out of the bedroom.